deciduously/music/post.md

 By including a numeric index with `Unison = 0`, each variant also gets assigned the next successive ID.
 This way we can refer to each by name but also get an integer corresponding to the number of semitones when needed: `Interval::Maj2 as i8` returns `2_i8`.

 Clearly, there isn't a black key between every white key.
 The piano is designed to play notes from a category of scales called [diatonic scales](https://en.wikipedia.org/wiki/Diatonic_scale), where the full range of an octave consists of five whole steps and two half steps.
 We can see this visually on the keyboard - it has the same 8-length whole/half step pattern all the way through.
 The distribution pattern begins on C, but the keyboard itself starts at A0 and ends at C8.
-A piano is thus designed because it can play music across the full range of diatonic stales.
+A piano is thus designed because it can play music across the full range of diatonic scales.
 This is where we get those base 8 sequences.

 That pattern, that the numbering system is based around, is the C [major scale](https://en.wikipedia.org/wiki/Major_scale).
 Start at Middle C, the one highlighted in cyan above, and count up to the next C key, eight white keys to the left.
 Each time you skip a black key is a whole step and if the two white keys are adjacent it's a half step.
 These are the steps you get counting up to the next C, when the pattern repeats.
 This totals 12 semitones per octave: